operio-dev/operio-whitepaper/docs/07_scalability_security.md

 - **Automated Compliance**: Continuous compliance monitoring and reporting
 - **Business Intelligence**: Provides insights for strategic decision-making

-This isn't just scalability and security—it's operational superiority.
+This isn't just scalability and security, it's operational superiority.
 While competitors struggle with basic reliability, Operio delivers enterprise-grade performance that scales with your ambition.